Skip to content

 • Progressive stromal thinning or concern for impending perforation

-Steroids can suppress host response and delay epithelial healing, which can worsen unrecognized viral or fungal disease.
-If the diagnosis is uncertain, start with an appropriate standalone antibiotic, arrange short-interval follow-up, and escalate only when the clinical picture is clearer or when culture, consultation, or response to therapy supports the plan.
+Steroids suppress host immune response and can delay epithelial healing, which can worsen unrecognized viral or fungal disease.
+The pivotal safety question is whether the epithelium is intact.
+When it is, the intact epithelium itself provides a barrier against opportunistic infection, and a combination or standalone steroid is generally safe with appropriate follow-up.
+When it is not, or when the diagnosis is uncertain, start with a standalone antibiotic, arrange short-interval follow-up, and add steroid only when the clinical picture is clear.

 Antibiotic Steroid Combination Drops